vmware/nsx-container-plugin-operator/README.md

 ```
 $ openshift-install --dir=$MY_CLUSTER create manifests
 ```

+If one cluster node has multiple VirtualNetworkInterfaces, the operator cannot detect which interface should be enabled as the containers' parent interface, so the user should edit `deploy/openshift4/operator.nsx.vmware.com_v1_ncpinstall_cr.yaml` to set `addNodeTag: false` and manually tag the target node port by `scope=ncp/node_name, tag=<node_name>` and `scope=ncp/node_name, tag=<cluster_name>` on NSX-T.

 Put operator yaml files from `deploy/openshift4/` to `$MY_CLUSTER/manifests`, edit configmap.yaml about operator configurations, add the operator image and NCP image in operator.yaml.